yashkarale06/Speech_Emotion_Recognizer/README.md

 HOW TO USE:

-.Ensure that XAMPP server is running to enable database functionality.
+1.Ensure that XAMPP server is running to enable database functionality.

-.Launch the Flask environment to start the application.
+2.Launch the Flask environment to start the application.

-.Access the application through a web browser.
+3.Access the application through a web browser.

-.Choose between recording audio or inputting pre-existing audio files.
+4.Choose between recording audio or inputting pre-existing audio files.

-.Once the audio is processed, view the emotional analysis results.
+5.Once the audio is processed, view the emotional analysis results.

-.Explore the visual representation of the audio waveform for further insights.
+6.Explore the visual representation of the audio waveform for further insights.

-.All data collected and analyzed will be stored within the XAMPP database for future reference and analysis.

 Dependencies: